cometh-hq/swift4337/README.md

 Methods implemented directly by the SmartAccountProtocol:

 - **prepareUserOperation**: Prepares the user operation, get the initCode if the account is not deployed, calls the paymaster if available, and obtains the gas estimation.
-- **sendUserOperation**: Prepares the user operation, signs the user operation, sends it to the bundler, and returns a user operation hash.
+- **sendUserOperation**: Prepares the user operation, signs it, sends it to the bundler, and returns a user operation hash.
-- **getNonce**: Returns the current nonce for the smart wallet on the entry point.
+- **getNonce**: Returns the current nonce for the smart wallet from the entry point.
 - **isDeployed**: Returns true if the smart account is already deployed.

 To be compatible with Swift4337, a smart account must provide the following methods (currently, we support Safe Accounts and provide [the implementation](https://github.com/cometh-hq/swift4337/blob/main/Sources/swift4337/smart-account/safe/SafeAccount.swift)):

 - **getInitCode**: Returns the InitCode required to deploy the wallet on the first user operation.
 - **signUserOperation**: Signs the user operation with the signer associated with the smart account.
-- **getCallData**: Returns the callData to execute the to, value, data operation.
+- **getCallData**: Returns the callData to execute the transactions parameters (to, value, data and operation).
 - **getOwners**: Returns the list of owners of the smart account.

 ### Signer